 The Bristol police brought many of these children before the magistrates, they were sentenced in the Petty Sessions Court, vagrants and petty offenders were sent to the Industrial Schools, persistent truants were sent to the Truant School in Kingsdown, the Boards of Guardians were asked to take some children.
 Many of the street children were eventually sent to the workhouse where they were settled into school buildings.
 The workhouses became full and as it was cheaper to send a child to Canada than keep him or her until they were 16 years of age, emigration was sought as an alternative.
 It was the considered opinion of many people that the fresh air and good farm food of Canada would give the children a fresh start in life."

 Bristol Home Children and Immigration provide in PDF format a list of the children that were forced to immigrate to Canada.
 The information provided in this database includes: the full name (nicknames if available) and their birth date or emigration date with approximate age listed at the time of the passage.
 If you would like to further investigate this site, please click Bristol Home Children and Immigration to be directed to the home page.
 Have fun!

-Posted by Jennifer Jackson at Sunday, October 14, 2007
+Posted by Our Future Rooted in Our Past at Sunday, October 14, 2007